 I wrote this blog after losing my fitness mojo, which if you know me is unusual.

-In previous years I would beat myself up for not wanting to exercise.
-Now I know the feeling will pass, and I do as much or as little as I want to at that moment.
+In the past, I would beat myself up for not wanting to exercise.
+Now I know the feeling will pass, and I do as much or as little as I want in that moment.

 I write my blogs to give advice to myself as if I am someone else.
 I make them public on the basis others might find them useful.